GloriousRedLeader/omgarturo/README.md

 The [QuestHelper](https://github.com/GloriousRedLeader/omgarturo/blob/master/scripts/QuestHelper.py) script has misc. utility functionality.
 Currently:
 - Medusa Egg Farmer - Enable to use your flute to lure snakes to nest.
 Auto picks up eggs from ground.
 - Collector Quest - Talks to NPCs.
 Takes pictures of mobs.
 Use a runebook with the RuneMaster (below) for maximum speed.
+- Fire Cannon - If you're standing near a cannon, it fires it until you run out of ammo.
+Useful for ships and taking out beacons.
+- Hunstman Quest - Collects permits, turns in permits, marks animals to kill.
+Use this with runemaster for quickly zipping back and forth.

 ![Questhelper](misc/questhelper.jpg)